DavidWindham/JWT_Example/node_lambda_auth/README.md

 Everthing else in the project is described in the template.yaml or is generated from the build scripts (the bucket ID and the lambda layer ARN).

+There are 2 Environment Variables that are set in the `template.yaml`, the ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET.
+These are at the top of the .yml file for ease of access.
+The Access Token Secret will be used in the other parts of this system, so this is where you set that value.
+By default it's set to "access-token-secret"

 ## Deployment

 This assumes you have AWS-CLI setup and you're logged in with an IAM user with the correct permissions.